2SLGBTQ+ Students

 NAFSA’s Rainbow Special Interest Group

-GoAbroad.com resource book for LGBTQ+ travelers.
+GoAbroad.com resource book for 2SLGBTQ+ travelers.

 Links for news and laws around the world: